Kotlin/kotlinx.serialization/docs-website/topics/serialization-custom-formats.md

     }
     ```

-2. Override `encodeValue()` to define how the encoder handles each value.
+2. In the `ListEncoder` class, override `encodeValue()` to define how the encoder handles each value.

     ```kotlin
         override fun encodeValue(value: Any) {